IHE/HIE-Whitepaper/README.md

 ## 3.5 Consuming FHIR Resources

 A challenge that Document Sharing has is on the consuming side.
-The [Principles of a Document](#distinction-between-documents-and-messages) are more beneficial to the source.
+The [2.3 Principles of a Document](#2.3-distinction-between-documents-and-messages) are more beneficial to the source.
 The source is in control of each document creation, and content.
 Therefore a consuming application must be robust to the fact that the data may not be broken down or organized in a way that is helpful to the consumer application.
 There may not even be the information that the consumer wants in any given document.

 The [Mobile Cross-Enterprise Document Data Element Extraction (mXDE)](https://wiki.ihe.net/index.php/Mobile_Cross-Enterprise_Document_Data_Element_Extraction) Profile provides the means to access data elements extracted from shared structured documents.
 The profile enables the deployment of health data exchange infrastructures where fine-grained access to health data coexists and complements the sharing of coarse-grained documents and the fine-grained data elements they contain.